 3. Strategize Your Ad Content

 Now that you have defined your goals and have a list of relevant, low-cost, and high-performance keywords, it’s time to create appealing content.
-When you create the copy for your ad, you need to think critically like your target audience if you want your PPC strategy to yield results.
+When you create the copy for your ad, you need to think critically like your target audience to get the best results.

 Identify their pain points and create copy that the target audience would find relatable.
 Think of creating ad copy that will make them think “this is exactly what I was looking for.”
 Create ad copy that will address their pain points and resonate with them.

 Google Ads allows you 70 characters per ad as a limit for ad text.
 And the character limit for headline and display URL is 25 and 25 respectively.
 So, it would be best if you created engaging ads within the 70-character limit while trying to capture the attention of your target audience.
 This can get quite challenging.

 Image Source - Google